 As an actor, you’ll want to highlight key performances to grab the attention of casting agents, producers, and directors.
-An acting resume differs from a typical resume, which gives detailed examples of your experience and accomplishments.
+An acting resume differs from a typical resume, which gives detailed examples of your experience and achievements.
 Casting agents are looking to see what roles you’ve played in the past and the productions you’ve performed in.
-However, much like a traditional resume, you need to create an impressive professional summary that highlights your best performances and most prominent skills.
+However, much like a traditional resume, you’ll need to create an impressive professional summary that highlights your best performances and most prominent skills.

 Accomplished actor and performance artist with a broad portfolio of creative work spanning film, television, and stage.